-First: Update Tahoe, Then Start Testing
+Update Tahoe First, Then Start Testing

 Apple patched some of these Wi-Fi regressions in point updates, so get current before you dig in.
+If the update itself fails to install, fix that first.

 Here's what to do: